-In July 2019, the Company and Bayer CropScience LP ("Bayer LP") formed Oerth, a joint venture to research, develop and commercialize PROTAC targeted protein degraders for applications in the field of agriculture.
-Pursuant to the terms of the joint venture agreement, the Company made an in-kind intellectual property contribution to Oerth in the form of a license to certain of the Company's proprietary technology.
-Bayer LP has made a \$56.0 million total cash commitment to Oerth, of which \$16.0 million was contributed to Oerth in 2019, and an in-kind intellectual property contribution.
-The Company and Bayer LP each hold an ownership interest in Oerth initially representing 50% of the ownership interests.
-A 15% ownership interest of Oerth is reserved for the future grants of incentive units to employees and service providers.
+In July 2019, the Company and Bayer CropScience LP ("Bayer LP") formed Oerth Bio, a joint venture to research, develop and commercialize PROTAC targeted protein degraders for applications in the field of agriculture.
+Pursuant to the terms of the joint venture agreement, the Company made an in-kind intellectual property contribution to Oerth Bio in the form of a license to certain of the Company's proprietary technology and Bayer LP committed and subsequently made cash contributions to Oerth Bio totaling \$56.0 million, as well as an in-kind intellectual property contribution.
+The Company and Bayer LP each held an initial ownership interest in Oerth Bio representing 50% of the ownership interests.
+A 15% ownership interest of Oerth Bio was reserved for the future grants of incentive units to employees and service providers and, as a result, the Company's ownership interest totaled 45.0%, 46.5% and 48.4% as of December 31, 2023, 2022 and 2021, respectively, as a result of vested incentive units.

-Under the joint venture agreement, the Company has no obligation to provide any additional funding and the Company's ownership interest will not be diluted from future contributions from Bayer LP.
-The Company has no exposure to future losses of Oerth.
-The activities of Oerth are controlled by a management board under the joint control of the Company and Bayer LP.
-As Oerth is jointly controlled by the Company and Bayer LP, the Company accounts for its 50% interest using the equity method of accounting.
-The Company determined that Oerth is a variable interest entity and, accordingly, the Company has evaluated the significant activities of Oerth under the variable interest entity model and concluded that the significant activities consist primarily of research and development activities and, as the Company does not have the sole power to direct such activities, the Company is not the primary beneficiary.
+Under the joint venture agreement, the Company has no obligation to provide additional funding and the Company's ownership interest will not be diluted from future contributions from Bayer LP.
+The activities of Oerth Bio are controlled by a management board under the joint control of the Company and Bayer LP.
+As Oerth Bio is jointly controlled by the Company and Bayer LP, the Company accounts for its interest using the equity method of accounting.
+The Company determined that Oerth Bio is a variable interest entity and, accordingly, the Company has evaluated the significant activities of Oerth Bio under the variable interest entity model and concluded that the significant activities consist primarily of research and development activities and, as the Company does not have the sole power to direct such activities, the Company is not the primary beneficiary.